facebook/flipper/docs/getting-started.md

 }
 ```

-Now, we must create a new file inside `android/app/src/debug/java/com/yourappname/ReactNativeFlipper.java`.
+Now, we create a new file inside `android/app/src/debug/java/com/yourappname/ReactNativeFlipper.java`.

-Here, there are the following plugins integrations:
+These are the suggested plugins integrations:

 - Layout Inspector
 - Network